 LEAN UX BOOK

-Now in its second edition and with more than 60,000 copies sold in 6 languages, the award-winning Lean UX book is filled with content on MVP’s, design sprints, dual-track agile and product discovery.
+Now in its third edition and with more than 60,000 copies sold in 6 languages, the award-winning Lean UX book is filled with content on MVP’s, design sprints, dual-track agile and product discovery.
 In addition, it contains multiple case studies about how Lean UX is being practiced in agencies, financial services, automotive and manufacturing and many other industries.

 Read the book that started the global Lean UX movement.